holland-reece/holland-reece.github.io/data_science_skills.md

 # Data Science Portfolio
-## Evaluation and Validation: Selecting the Right Tools and Models to Solve Data Science Problems
+## Building on cutting-edge open source tools
-**As a computational research assistant and in machine learning courses, I used validation methods and my knowledge of published academic work to find and test new computational methods and open-source tools.**
+**As a computational research assistant and in machine learning courses, I used validation methods and my knowledge of published academic work to select the best computational methods and open-source tools for every dataset and question.**

-- Building on several published open-source image analysis tools, I developed a [preprocessing pipeline](https://github.com/holland-reece/SE-fMRI-Pipeline-magnitude-fieldmaps) for human brain imaging data, incorporating machine learning-based denoising tools to best suit my team's dataset and understand how different clinical populations' brain scans change over time.
+- Building on several published open-source image analysis tools, I developed a [preprocessing pipeline](https://github.com/holland-reece/SE-fMRI-Pipeline-magnitude-fieldmaps) for human brain imaging data, incorporating machine learning-based denoising tools to best suit my team's dataset.

 - In a machine learning course, I compared [lasso and ridge regression techniques](https://github.com/holland-reece/ridge-vs-lasso-reg) using k-fold cross validation and forward feature selection using a publicly available dataset.
 I used area under the ROC curve and confusion matrices to understand the performance of each model.